zweilosec/zweilosec.github.io/_posts/linux/insane/2020-10-12-dyplesher.md

 I tried adding a user but got an error.
 I guess I need to find a user in the rabbitmq group?

-{% hint style="info" %}
-Again I seem to have either failed to take notes, or something got deleted or overwritten in Joplin.
+> Again I seem to have either failed to take notes, or something got deleted or overwritten in Joplin.
 What I had done was: I tried using rabbitmgctl to add a user account for myself but got back the error message above.
-{% endhint %}

 ```text
 {"name":"Golda Rosenbaum","email":"randi.friesen@yahoo.com","address":"313 Scot Meadows Suite 035\nNorth Leann, ID 97610-9866","password":"ev6GwyaHTl5D","subscribed":true}